kriskirla/AllProjects/README.md

 - Unit Conversion
 - Tell time

+There is not much UI for the Python Chakbot as it will be used for another project.

 # Demo
 - An example of one of the ways to teach Chakbot
 <img src="https://github.com/kriskirla/AllProjects/blob/master/img/teach.png" width="500" height="250"/>